DannyLi804/DataScience/README.md

 ![graph](F1_Standings_Grid.png)
 The Standings for each year allows us to see individual manufacturers and there performance for the year.
 We can use this data to show the connection between F1 Research and spending, which allows us to connect it to the consumer-grade vehicles by manufacturer.
 We can also see household motor vehicle manufacturers such as Mercedes-Benz, Honda, Jaguar, Ferrari, Toyota, BMW and Mclaren.

-#### This is a graph of MPG of consumer-grade vehicles made by manufactures that also compete in F1 and is ordered by year.
+#### This is a graph of MPG of consumer-grade vehicles made by manufacturers that also compete in F1 and is ordered by year.
 ![graph](MPGConsumer.png)
 The mile per gallon(MPG) shows how far you can travel on 1 gallon of gas on average between city and highway.
 Based on the MPG of consumer-grade vehicles produced by competing F1 manufacturers, the fuel effciency of those vehicles can be said: the higher the MPG the better the fuel efficiency is and vice versa.
 The fuel efficiency of the majority of the manufacturers were steady climbing but during 2008, every manufacturer took a massive hit to there fuel efficiency, and even completely removing Alpina from the market, but ever since then, its been steady climbing once again.
 Higher MPG equals Higher Fuel Efficiency Equals Lower CO2 Emissions but...